ジェルメディウムを使った転写テクニック

 Once you are done pressing and ironing, wait until the Gel Medium and glued side is completely dry.

-Cut out the margins and spray the dried drawing board with a mist spray bottle to moisten it evenly.
+Cut out the margins and spray water on the panel board to moisten it evenly.

-Since Gel Medium can become water-resistant once it dries, only the fibers of the plain paper will dissolve, and only the laser printer colors adhered by the Gel Medium will be fixed to the drawing board.
+Since Gel Medium can become water-resistant once it dries, only the fibers of the paper will dissolve in water, and the laser print ink colors adhered by the Gel Medium will be fixed to the wooden panel.

 6. Remove the Fibers from the Surface